goodhood-eu/react-router-manager/README.md

 ### Utility functions

-These are used internally, but you might want to use them too..
+These are used internally, but you might want to use them too.

 ### injectStatusCode
 ```js